-The most important episode of the US-Georgian cooperation was the implementation of Georgia Train and Equip Program (GTEP) initiated in 2002 and followed by the Sustainment and Stability Operations Program (SSOP) in 2005.
+One of the important episodes of the US-Georgian cooperation was the implementation of Georgia Train and Equip Program (GTEP) initiated in 2002 and followed by the Sustainment and Stability Operations Program (SSOP) in 2005.
 Three Georgian brigades trained under the GTEP and SSOP have been deployed in Iraq under the U.S. leadership in 2005-2008.

-Hereby, military educational programs, U.S. Advisory teams, assessment visits of the U.S. experts are important to be mentioned.
+Military educational programs, U.S. Advisory teams, assessment visits of the U.S. experts are important mention.
 These programs financed and implemented by the U.S. side aim to increase Georgia’s defense capabilities, stimulate defense reforms and enhance the level of military education.

-One of the important directions of U.S.-Georgia security cooperation is Biological Threat Reduction Program, which is the priority area of cooperation in the sphere of non-proliferation of WMD.
-Within the framework of the program Central Public Health Reference Laboratory (CPHRL) has been established.
+Another important dimension of the U.S.-Georgia security cooperation is Biological Threat Reduction Program, which is the priority area of cooperation in the sphere of non-proliferation of WMD.
+Within the framework of the program, Central Public Health Reference Laboratory (CPHRL) has been established.

-The aim of Enhanced Defense Cooperation is to enhance Georgia’s defense system modernization, accelerate defense reforms, increase the level of NATO interoperability and improve self-defense capabilities.
+The aim of the “Deepening the Defense and Security Partnership” is to improve Georgia’s defense system modernization, accelerate defense reforms, increase the level of NATO interoperability and improve self-defense capabilities.